ZenasZephaniah/event-media-management-platform/README.md

 # Campus Event Media Management Platform

-CIG EMMP is a secure, decoupled full-stack Event Media Management Platform designed for campus organizations to organize event galleries, automate image processing, and streamline photo delivery.
+A secure, decoupled full-stack Event Media Management Platform designed for campus organizations to organize event galleries, automate image processing, and streamline photo delivery.
 Using a stateless Next.js frontend and an Express.js API gateway, the platform integrates AWS Rekognition to automatically index faces, tag images, and serve personalized "Photos of Me" feeds to registered users.

 ---